EzeOnoky/Project-Base-Learning-13/README.md

 On AWS, Start your Ansible-Jenkins server(from previous project 12).
 SSH into the server using VS Code IDE.
 In your https://github.com//ansible-config-mgt GitHub repository, start a new branch and call it **dynamic-assignments**.

+Then while on the new branch, proceed to create a new directory and name it **dynamic-assignments**.
+While inside this directory, create a new file **env-vars.yml**.
+We will instruct **site.yml** to **include** this playbook later.
+For now, let us keep building up the structure.
 ```
 git status
 git pull
-git checkout -b dynamic-assignment
+git checkout -b dynamic-assignments
+mkdir dynamic-assignment
+cd dynamic-assignments/
+touch env-vars.yml
 ```

-Then while on the new branch, proceed to create a new directory and name it **dynamic-assignments**.
-While inside this directory, create a new file **env-vars.yml**.
-We will instruct **site.yml** to **include** this playbook later.
-For now, let us keep building up the structure.

 We will be using the same Ansible to configure multiple environments and each of these environments will have certain unique attributes, such as servername and ip-address etc. We will set values to variables per specific environment.